 He sold more than 100 shirts in the first 24 hours, more than half of the 200 he made available.
 By the time we spoke, only a few remained.
 (In addition to t-shirts, he also hosts a podcast and offers services like a 10-minute shooting lesson for $110.)

-Athletes making NIL moves
+Athletes making money from new NIL rules

-There's money to be made, especially for athletes with large audiences, either due to their position, the popularity of the team they play for, or the social media followers they have.
+There's profit to be made, especially for athletes with large audiences, either due to their position, the popularity of the team they play for, or the social media followers they have.
 University of Alabama quarterback Bryce Young is approaching $1 million in endorsement revenue and signed a deal to be represented by Creative Artists Agency.

 Haley and Hanna Cavinder, better known as the Cavinder Twins, signed deals with Boost Mobile and Six Star Pro Nutrition, brands that were attracted to their status as star Fresno State hoopers, and also to their more than three million TikTok followers.